tania-m/romannumeral/readme.md

 #### Conversion to roman values
 The route http://host/romannumeral?query={integer}.
 Example when running on localhost: http://localhosthost/romannumeral?query=50 This route takes a decimal integer as parameter.
-If the query parameter is within convertible ranges, the server responds with **HTTP status code 200 and a json object** containing the roman number equivalent:
+If the query parameter is within convertible ranges, the server responds with **HTTP status code 200 and a json object** containing the roman number equivalent (value is in UTF-8 for large numbers):

     { "roman" : "your_converted_value"}

 *Note: Setting query parameter to 0 will return an error, since there is no 0 in the roman counting system.
 The subsequent handling of that case is left to the entity that made the request to the server.*

 #### Error cases